-**Attention: as of May 2021 Catch-and-release only measures for red drum have been extended through May 31, 2022, from State Road 64 in Manatee County, including Palma Sola Bay south through Gordon Pass in Collier County but not including the Braden River or any tributaries of the Manatee River**
+**Attention: as of June 2021 Catch-and-release only measures for red drum have been extended through May 31, 2022, from State Road 64 in Manatee County, including Palma Sola Bay south through Gordon Pass in Collier County but not including the Braden River or any tributaries of the Manatee River**

 Red Drum, A.K.A Redfish, are among the most popular fish to catch in Florida.
 Red Drum fishing is fantastic year-round in our beautiful coastal waters.
 These beauties can also be referred to as Red Bass, Channel Bass, Spot-Tail Bass and puppy drum.

 The game-fish quality is decent for this species.
 They have good stamina, strength and have long runs.
 The Red Drum can be fished year-round in state and local waters.
 There is no closed season, so go out there and get ‘em!

 Larger Channel Bass can have off colors, but generally they have a reddish to bronze back with a white underbelly.
 Occasionally, you may catch an overall pale drum.
 A prominent asset to this fish’s design is a ringed spot on the tail; however, some may have more than 1 spot at the base of the tail and very rarely you may catch one without a spot at all.

 Be careful to not get them confused with the Black Drum, when in the water, Redfish silhouettes look remarkably like Black Drum.
 A large differentiator is the fact that Redfish never have chin barbels.
 Additionally, the Black Drum never has the black spot on the tail base.

 They can vary quite drastically in size.
 Most caught are between 10-12 lbs.
 Reds up toward 30 lbs. are not totally uncommon though, so keep your eye out for ‘em.
 Here in Florida, you can catch them as large as 60 lbs. if you are lucky!
 The average length of this species is 18 to 28 inches, but they can grow up to 61 inches.